grfiv/healthcare_twitter_analysis/README.md

 - **Numerical_EDA.pdf**
   Statistics on the all the numerical fields available
 - **Score_predicted_by_Numerics.pdf**
   Do any of the numerics predict score?
+- **TextMining.pdf**
+  Rudimentary text mining.